 You probably already knew that.
 But here’s a mistake many owners make: thinking that if they want to increase the value of your practice, that it’s all about increasing the total revenue.
 This can be discouraging, and it’s usually “the hard way."

 For ease of comparison with other practices, the profit margin is generally stated as a percentage, which is calculated by practice profits divided by gross revenue.
 The resulting percentage is the actual operating profit of the practice.
 Percentages above 18% are generally considered superior, 16% to 18% are excellent, 13% to 15% are good, 8% to 12% are fair, and less than 8% are poor. – Dr. Karen E. Felsted, CPA, MS, DVM, CVPM, CVA, writing in DVM360

-If you owned the above practice valued at $1M and wanted to increase the value to $2M, if you didn’t increase your 10% margins, you’d have to grow your revenues all the way from $2M up to $4M.
+If you owned the above practice valued at $1M and wanted to increase the value to $2M, if you didn’t increase your 10% margins, you’d have to grow your revenues from $2M up to $4M.

-On the other hand, if you were able to increase your margins to 18%, you’d only need to increase your “top line” from $2M to a little over $2.2M.
+On the other hand, if you could increase your margins to 18%, you’d only need to increase your “top line” from $2M to a little over $2.2M.